faithmwangi/The-Tribe-Portfolio/README.md

 * Open the folder location on terminal and use the following command to run app:

 ## How To Run It
->  $ pip install -r requirements.txt
-To install all requirements

-> $ python3 manage.py runserver
-Then run server with the above command
+> Clone repository

+> Run using live server
 *****
 ## Live Link
 Or you can access the web application directly via this [LINK.](link.com/)
 *****
 ## Dependencies
-- Package Name
-- Package Name
-- Package Name
+- Google fonts
+- Font awesome Icons
-- Package Name
+- Particles JS
 *****
 ## Technologies Used
 1. HTML
-2. MdBootstrap
-3. HTML
-4. CSS
+2. CSS
-5. JavaScript
+3. JavaScript
 *****
 ## Contact Information
 * Email : faith.mwangi01@student.moringaschool.com